benharmonics/Thermoacoustics/README.md

 ```

 and you should be able to open up the notebook pretty easily from there - you can even open the notebook directly from its GitHub URL.
 Pretty neat!

+(You can run the .jl file outside of a `Pluto` session, but there is no output.)

 ### stack_shape.ipynb
 This is the notebook where we use our collected data to compare the mean temperature difference across each stack shape (for the 4-inch stacks).